unsik6/MCS2022/README.md

 # A New Algorithm of Finding a Maximal Common Subsequence of Two Strings

 - Hyeonjun Shin, & Jeon Seop Sim.
 A New Algorithm of Finding a Maximal Common Subsequence of Two Strings.
 Korea Software Congress 2022, 1212-1214.
 - This paper is submitted at Korea Software Congress 2022 of Korean Institute of Information Scientists and Engineers.
 And, this paper won the Top Theorical Computer Science Paper Award.
+- This repository contains the source codes of the experiment to compare the performance of algorithms of previous works and Shin's algorithm to solve MCS problem.

 ## Maximal Common Subsequences
 - MCS(Maximal Common Subsequences) is common subsequences that is no longer a common subsequence when any character is inserted.